The History Of God’s (Elohim’s) Name

 Smoking Gun: Judah’s Hebrew name

 The smoking gun case for Yahuah is found when analyzing Judah’s name in Hebrew.
 Transliterating the Hebrew letters of Judah gives us “YHWDH”.
-If this looks familiar, it is because Judah/YHWDH is God’s name “YHWH”, but with an extra letter that makes a “d” sound.
+If this looks familiar, it is because Judah/YHWDH is God (Elohim)’s name “YHWH”, but with an extra letter that makes a “d” sound.
 And for those who are wondering, “YHWDH” is pronounced Yahudah (sometimes spelled Yehudah).
 Removing the extra letter from YHWDH/Yahudah gives us YHWH/Yahuah.

 Judah in Modern Hebrew